foxnic/get_started_with_text_data_analysis/README.md

-# Getting Started with Text Data Analysis in Python
+# How to Analyse & Clean Text Data in Python

 This is a beginner's tutorial on how to analyse text data in Python, using a small and simple data set of dummy tweets.